Replacing Dead Cardiac Tissue After a Heart Attack: Two Discoveries

 The scientists have created a patch that is likely large enough to cover damage in the human heart.
 The patch contains a variety of heart cells derived from pluripotent stem cells.
 Both natural stem cells from embryos and induced ones from adults produce the required cells.
 The cells are placed in a gel in a specific ratio.
 Researchers have discovered that humans cells have the amazing ability to self-organize when placed in a suitable environment, as happens in the gel patch.
 The patch is electrically conductive and able to beat like heart tissue.

 The patch isn't ready for human use yet.
 Improvements need to be made, such as increasing the thickness of the patch.
 In addition, a way of fully integrating it into the heart needs to be found.
 Smaller versions of the patch have been attached to mouse and rat hearts and have functioned like heart tissue, however.
+The video below shows a beating heart patch but has no sound.

 In order to understand the details of the second experiment related to heart repair, it's helpful to know a little about two nucleic acids—DNA and messenger RNA.
 A DNA molecule has the shape of a double helix.
 In the illustration below, part of the molecule has been flattened in order to show its structure more clearly.